Nachtalb/nicotine-plugin-core/README.md

 ## Installation

 You can find a full guide on how to install this core for your plugin in the provided documentation.
-As of now it's not available online.
-But you can clone the project and easily build the documentation yourself.
+You can use the [online documentation][docs] or easily build it yourself locally.

 ```sh